Sudhanshu1304/Sudhanshu1304/README.md

 # 👋 Hi, I'm Sudhanshu Pandey (Sudhanshu1304)

 Welcome to my GitHub!
-I'm a **Data Engineer at Bajaj Finserv Health** with a passion for building impactful products and leveraging AI/ML to solve real-world problems.
+I'm a **Data Scientists at Bajaj Finserv Health** with a passion for building impactful products and leveraging AI/ML to solve real-world problems.

 ---